The Recruitment and Selection Process

 The written application demonstrates your experience, qualities and skills and how they transfer to the Duty Statement and Selection Criteria for the position.
 Generally, a written application will include:

-1. UK-based Application Form, including an address to the Selection Criteria for the role; and
+1. A written response to the Selection Criteria for the role; and

 Ensure that your CV is concise (no longer than 3 pages in length) and details your work history, qualifications and achievements.